What is a Short-Term Loan?

 If you're a Huntington customer, we may have the solution for you with Standby Cash®.

-To qualify for Standby Cash, you need a personal checking account with consistent monthly deposits of $750 or more for three consecutive months, and an average daily balance of $200 or more in your checking account.
-With Standby Cash, your credit score does not impact your access and once your approved within a few clicks online it is available for immediate use.
-Once you open Standby Cash, the account and your activity are reported to credit reporting agencies, so your use could positively or negatively affect your credit score.
+To qualify for Standby Cash, you need $1,000 or more in monthly deposits to a Huntington personal checking account for three consecutive months, and an average daily balance of $200 or more in your checking account.
+Other eligibility requirements apply, including your recent overdraft and/or return history†.
+Qualifying for Standby Cash is based primarily on your checking and deposit history, rather than your credit score.
+Once you open Standby Cash, you can instantly transfer cash to your checking account.
+And you're eligible to make transfers as long as you continue to meet the requirements.
+The account and your activity are reported to credit reporting agencies, so your use could positively or negatively affect your credit score.

 Advantages and Disadvantages of Short-Term Loans